microsoft/hello-sensorcore/README.md

 hello-sensorcore
 ================

 Hello SensorCore is a getting started sample for Lumia SensorCore SDK.
 The sample shows how to initialise Step Counter API and to display the current Step Counter values.
-This sample is used as part of the Lumia SensorCore SDK's Quick Start guide, which provides step-by-step instructions for your first project utilizing Lumia SensorCore SDK: http://developer.nokia.com/resources/library/Lumia/sensorcore-sdk/quick-start.html
+This sample is used as part of the Lumia SensorCore SDK's Quick Start guide, which provides step-by-step instructions for your first project utilizing Lumia SensorCore SDK.

 1. Instructions